Taurekareka Hēnare: Legacy

-Henare died in 1940 at his farm near Kawakawa.
+Hēnare died in 1940 at his farm near Kawakawa.
 He was survived by six sons and two daughters.
-His son, Sir James Henare, was a prominent military officer, and his daughter, Ihapera Taua, was an important figure in the Māori Women's Welfare League.
+His son, Sir James Hēnare, was a prominent military officer, and his daughter, Ihapera Taua, was an important figure in the Māori Women's Welfare League.

-Two of this great-grandsons later served as members of the New Zealand Parliament: Tau Henare (as an MP for New Zealand First, then Mauri Pacific and later the National Party) and Peeni Henare (as an MP for the Labour Party).
+Two of this great-grandsons later served as members of the New Zealand Parliament: Tau Hēnare (as an MP for New Zealand First, then Mauri Pacific and later the National Party) and Peeni Hēnare (as an MP for the Labour Party).